 13. What do you think makes a good story?

 For me, I like lots of action.
 I try to weave something really exciting into each chapter that’ll make a reader want to turn the next page.
 I’ve heard from readers who’ve read one of my entire 90-95k novels in one sitting, which will never stop amazing me.
 I’ve never come close to reading a book in one sitting, lol.
 My books are also character led and dialogue heavy.
 I don’t like reading pages and pages of description, so I don’t write it.
 My characters’ interactions and relationships with each other are what drives my stories.
 Finally, the characters have to be relatable and likeable.
-This means that (sorry sensitive-types) my characters swear, have sex, take drugs, and do what one Mormon reviewer in the States described as “have immoral, hedonistic parties of yuck.”
+This means that (sorry sensitive-types) my characters swear, have sex, take drugs, and do what one reviewer in the States described as “have immoral, hedonistic parties of yuck.”
 It’s true that this is my all-time favourite review, but I have a content disclaimer on all my blurbs for this reason so that’s pretty much all I can do.

 14. Which character are you most like?

-Violet 84% (all the overthinking, cynicism, foot-in-mouth, coffee-hating stuff); Madeline 10% (the unintentionally-intimidating-other-people stuff); Georgie 5% (oh, god, it’s the over-enthusiasm with Georgie.
-And the politics); Freja 1% (just a teensy bit of Freja’s supernatural intuition, but it’s there all the same!).
+Violet 84% (all the overthinking, cynicism, foot-in-mouth, coffee-hating stuff); Madeline 10% (the unintentionally-intimidating-other-people stuff.
+And being a northerner); Georgie 5% (oh, god, it’s the over-enthusiasm with Georgie.
+And the politics); Freja 1% (intuition.
+Just a teensy bit of Freja’s supernatural intuition, but it’s there all the same!).

 15. Ethan or Nate?

 I’d take either.
 Or a combo.
 Ethan’s humour with Nate’s devotion would make the perfect man.

 An interview about me:

 1. Who is your hero?

 When in a mushy mood, I’d say something mushy like my husband.
 Yeah, that’ll do.